ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

     1. Launch a tunnel:
         * Launch a terminal.
-        * Paste the command but replace `http://localhost:80` with your localhost app addess (i.e., `http://localhost:3000`).
+        * Paste the command but replace `http://localhost:80` with your localhost app address (i.e., `http://localhost:3000`).
-        * Click **Enter** and an ngrok tunnel associated to your edge configuration is launched.
+        * Click **Enter** and an ngrok tunnel associated with your edge configuration is launched.

     1. To confirm that the tunnel is connected to your edge:
         * Return to the ngrok dashboard